versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.send(message, ppid)
 {: #dataConsumer-send .code}

 Sends messages from the Node.js process to the remote endpoint.
+It returns the current buffered amount (in bytes) after sending/queuing the message.

 <div markdown="1" class="note">
 - Just available in data consumers of type "SCTP".